Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   	- A faster then normal drop in psi below the threshold initiates a timer and also sets second thresshold above the floor to determine when to stop the timer.
    	- If the timer runs out, the main valve is shut off.
    	- Motion in the kitchen or bathroom overrides the operation by restting the timer.
+   	- Time durations of wash machine and dishwasher cycles were measured to determine timer cutoffs.